 The Fellowship is sponsored by the Department of Ophthalmology at University of Washington.
 The fellowship is approved by and monitored by the Association of University Professors of Ophthalmology Fellowship Compliance Committee (AUPO FCC).

-In our application process, one fellow is selected yearly for the one-year fellowship and has the choice of our two-year fellowship if desired.
+In our application process, one fellow is selected yearly for the one-year fellowship.
 Interviews are offered to candidates after a review of all the application materials.
 This position is offered through the San Francisco Matching Program (www.sfmatch.org).
 Please see the dates and deadlines on the website.
 Candidates who will have successfully completed their ophthalmology residency training and who are able to obtain a license to practice medicine in the state of Washington are considered.

-Salary is paid at an approximation of Program Year level using ACGME salary scale.
-The fellow receives life insurance and health benefits through the University of Washington.
+This non-ACGME fellowship salary is paid at an approximation of Program Year level using AAMC salary scale.
+Health benefits are available through the University of Washington with several plans to choose from.
+Dental, Life and A&D insurance are included with health plans at no additional cost.
 Fellows are provided with malpractice insurance for their fellowship-based activities.
-The fellow has traditionally attended specialty meetings or conferences as part of their advanced training.
+The fellow is expected to attend specialty meetings or conferences as part of their advanced training.

 Daniel Lemor, MD (2018-2019)